 Repairs are normally completed during working hours Monday - Friday, but emergency cover is available 24 hours a day for major leaks etc. Please contact the Porters in the event of an emergency.
 If there appears to be undue delay, then the email maintenance@sel.cam.ac.uk may be used to check whether action has been recorded or if there is a delay because something needs to be ordered.
-The College aims to fix around 90% of all problems within two working days.
-Any problems relating to rooms that are not satisfactorily dealt with through the normal channels may be taken up with your Tutor, with the interim Operations Manager (Matt Rowe - email: mr300@cam.ac.uk) or with one of the JCR or MCR Accommodation or Welfare Officers.
+The College aims to fix around 90% of all problems within two working days, in line with the ANUK Code.
+Any problems relating to rooms that are not satisfactorily dealt with through the normal channels may be taken up with your Tutor, with the Operations Manager (Matt Rowe - email: mr300@cam.ac.uk) or with one of the JCR or MCR Accommodation or Welfare Officers.
+A complaints procedure is provided at the end of this document if these informal routes do not prove effective.